 Travel first aid kits are mandatory on any school visit or off-site activity.
 The visit leader is responsible for making arrangements and collecting the kit from the Health Centre.
-Any special medication or requirements will be provided for named individuals, e.g. epipens.
+Any special medication or requirements will be provided for named individuals, e.g. EpiPen's.

 At the same time, the visit leader must ensure he/she collects from the School Nurse relevant medical information and emergency contact numbers.
 The School Nurse will provide information on whether there is signed consent from a parent/carer for first aid/medical treatment and paracetamol for each pupil in the party.
+All staff involved in a school trip should review the medical information prior to departure.

-Any pupil of 16 years of age or older can give an informed consent for themselves in an emergency and a member of staff can give consent (acting 'in loco parentis') if a parent/carer cannot be reached in an emergency.
+Any pupil of 16 years of age or older of pupils aged 13-16 who are assessed as Frazer/Gillick competent can give an informed consent for themselves in an emergency and a member of staff can give consent (acting 'in loco parentis') if a parent/carer cannot be reached in an emergency.